giacomociti/rdf-playground/workflow/workflow.md

 Notice how provided types help navigating information but lack precision.
 `Price`, `PriceCurrency` and `Gtin` are sequences because RDF allows multiple property values.
-Here the application is assuming there is a single value for all of them (possibly relying on a previous SHACL validation step, because the schema only describes a domain, imposing no constraint).
+Here, the application is assuming there is a single value for all of them (possibly relying on a previous SHACL validation step, because the schema only describes a domain, imposing no constraint).

-In F# we enjoy the kind of precision given by union types.
+In F#, we enjoy the kind of precision given by union types.
 I argue their strength is more in taming cyclomatic complexity rather than in information modeling.
 By providing exaustive case matching (like active patterns in the example), union types implicitly constrain the processing paths, hence they pertain more to the dynamic aspect of a system.